 Oscilloscopes add more value to the numerical results of DMMs.
 They reveal the shape of waves and graphically show distortion and noise.

 This list contains high-quality o-scopes that cater to the needs of hobbyists and professionals.
-In my opinion, I think the Siglent Technologies SDS1202X-E 200 MHz Digital Oscilloscope 2 Channels is the best hobbyist oscilloscope.
+In our opinion, we think the Siglent Technologies SDS1202X-E 200 MHz Digital Oscilloscope is the best hobbyist oscilloscope in the market.
 It’s a medium-priced benchtop model with various automated functions, high bandwidth, and memory recording to provide accurate data insights.

 Students, first-timers, as well as professionals find it helpful thanks to the color temperature feature.
-Although there are more advanced models on the market, it offers enough features for medium-level testing and measurement.
+Although there are more advanced models in the market, this one offers enough features for medium-level testing and measurement.